How long does 0.3% THC stay in your system?

 There are no sure ways of clearing your system other than abstinence from products that contains THC.
 There are some products out there that are broad spectrum or CBD Isolates, which contain no THC.
 That could be a potential option for individuals that need CBD products to help with stress, muscle recovery, or sleeping.
 From experience, if you are required to take a drug test and are concerned about THC being present in your system, just be truthful about taking CBD products.
 Individuals might be more receptive to hearing someone out about their consumption of products that could contain THC compared to someone saying that they do not take any products containing THC and have a test come back positive for THC.

-At the end of the day, looking back at what was mentioned in the article, there is no sure way of getting rid of THC from your body other than time and abstinence from any products containing THC.
+At the end of the day, there is no sure way of getting rid of THC from your body other than time and abstinence from any products containing THC.
 If drug tests are a common occurrence at your place of work, sport of choice or any other situation either be truthful about taking CBD products which may contain trace amounts of CBD or look for a product that is either broadspectrum or a CBD Isolate.

 DISCLAIMER: Information and products presented by resolveCBD are not intended to diagnose, treat, cure, or prevent any disease or ailment, nor is it intended to be a substitute or alternative for professional medical advice.
 Always consult with a licensed professional regarding medical treatment or possible interactions with prescribed drugs.
 Products are intended to be used as directed, by individuals who are 19 years of age or older.